ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A chance of showers and thunderstorms.
+         <h3>This Afternoon</h3>Showers and thunderstorms likely before 4pm, then showers and thunderstorms likely.
 Partly sunny.
-High near 92, with temperatures falling to around 87 in the afternoon.
+High near 92, with temperatures
-         Heat index values as high as 108.
-North wind around 3 mph.
-Chance of precipitation is 40%.<br></div>
+         falling to around 87 in the afternoon.
+Heat index values as high as 105.
+North northwest wind around 3 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">